 But still, PowerPoint’s popularity has decreased significantly in the past few years.
 Their boring presentation templates, the large learning curve and complexity as well as the terrible slides many users end up making have started the Death to PowerPoint movement.

 For this section, we summarize the top PowerPoint alternatives, that is, presentation tools that work in a fairly similar manner and that provide similar (but significantly better) results.
 If you are an avid PowerPoint user, then migrating to these platforms should be rather easy for you.

-When comparing it to PowerPoint, Slidebean’s interface is easy to learn and it lets you create fantastic looking presentations very fast.
-Their platform web based and allows both PowerPoint and PDF format.
+When comparing it to PowerPoint, Slidebean’s interface is much easier to learn and work with, and it lets you create fantastic looking presentations really fast.
+The platform is web based and allows you to export to both PowerPoint and PDF format.
 It also lets you track viewer interactions and activity from people you share your slides with!

-Slidebean also has a unique advantage which is a set of dozens of presentation templates.
-These are pre-filled decks that serve common purposes, like business proposals, classroom decks, thesis presentations and even startup pitch decks: all you need to do is import them and fill in your content.
+Slidebean also has a unique advantage which is a rich gallery of presentation outline templates.
+These are pre-filled decks that work for numerous purposes, like business proposals, classroom decks, thesis presentations and even startup pitch decks: all you need to do is import them and fill in your content.

 You can sign up free for Slidebean here: http://slidebean.com